Find out what to do with your life

 Get a coach.

-A good coach doesn’t tell you what to do—they ask you insightful questions that help you come up with the answer.
+A good coach doesn’t tell you what to do and they don't take on the role of a therapist.
+An effective coach will ask you insightful questions that help you come up with the answer.
 You know yourself best, after all.
 Your coach can customize questions to your unique situation, help hold you accountable and support you along your journey to finding your purpose.

 Enlist the help of a therapist.